thibaultdarcillon/thibaultdarcillon.github.io/_pages/research.md

 - "Do Institutional Investors Influence Corporate Governance and Compensation?
 Evidence for Canada and the US" (with Yasmine <span class="smallcaps">Mohamed</span>)

-- "The Political Economy of Environmental Protection" (f)cd
+- "The Political Economy of Environmental Protection"

 - "Labor Share, Capital Share, and Profit: A Review of the Data and Literature" (with Guillaume <span class="smallcaps">Bazot</span> and David <span class="smallcaps">Guerreiro</span>)